erikkjellgren/erikkjellgren.github.io/_posts/2021-04-23-brokerage_vs_opportunity_cost.md

 In the above figure, CAGR is [compound annual growth rate](https://en.wikipedia.org/wiki/Compound_annual_growth_rate), i.e. the expected yearly return.

-Alternatively the capital needed for the return to outweigh the brokerage can be graphed, as a function of the expected monthly return:
+Alternatively, the capital needed for the return to outweigh the brokerage can be graphed, as a function of the expected monthly return:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/plots/capital_vs_return.svg">